 There are several tools that you can adopt to create and manage flipped classrooms.
 Here are five of them:

 1. ProProfs Flipped Classroom Software

-ProProfs is a simple and comprehensive cloud LMS software that you can use for different online learning environments.
+ProProfs is a simple and comprehensive cloud learning management system that you can use for different online learning environments.